gwendalminguy/holbertonschool-shell/init_files_variables_and_expansions/README.md

 12-combinations: prints all possible combinations of two letters except "oo"\
 13-print_float: prints a number with two decimal places\
 14-decimal_to_hexadecimal: converts a number from base 10 to base 16\
+15-rot13: encodes or decodes text using rot13 encryption